Updated February 20, 2019.

-Founded in 2002 in Snohomish, Washington by working mothers Stephanie Allen and Tina Kuna and franchising since 2003, the number of locations has declined in recent years from a high of 236 in 2008 to the current total of 81, of which seven are company-owned.
+Founded in 2002 in Snohomish, Washington by working mothers Stephanie Allen and Tina Kuna and franchising since 2003, the number of locations has declined in recent years from a high of 236 in 2008 to the 2017 total of 81, the last year the company reported location data.

 8. The Spice & Tea Exchange

 The Spice & Tea Exchange has a noble mission: “Creating and sharing the experience of a more flavorful life,” and it does this by offering a wide variety of seasonings and teas in a creative franchise concept with stores that look and feel like an 18th century trading post.
 Products include 140+ spices, 80+ hand-mixed seasoning blends, 16 naturally-flavored sugars, a range of salts from around the world, and 30+ exotic teas.